Maskless Merkel braves severe Delhi smog

 The Indian pollution authority declared a health emergency after pollution levels entered the "severe plus" or "emergency" category late Thursday night -- the first time since January -- and ordered schools closed until Tuesday.

-Especially hazardous levels of particulates smaller than 2.5 microns, so tiny they can enter the bloodstream, were 19 times the World Health Organization´s safe maximum, data from the US embassy website showed.
+Especially hazardous levels of particulates smaller than 2.5 microns, so tiny they can enter the bloodstream, were 19 times the World Health Organisation’s safe maximum, data from the US embassy website showed.

 In Delhi, smoke from thousands of farms in the surrounding region burning crop stubble combine with other emissions into a deadly, off-white fog that even hides landmarks.